apitrace/apitrace/README.markdown

 ### Windows ###

+When tracing third-party applications, you can identify the target application's main executable, either by:

+* right clicking on the application's icon in the _Start Menu_, choose _Properties_, and see the _Target_ field;

+* or by starting the application, run Windows Task Manager (taskmgr.exe), right click on the application name in the _Applications_ tab, choose _Go To Process_, note the highlighted _Image Name_, and search it on `C:\Program Files` or `C:\Program Files (x86)`.

+On 64 bits Windows, you'll need to determine ether the application is a 64 bits or 32 bits.
+32 bits applications will have a `*32` suffix in the _Image Name_ column of the _Processes_ tab of _Windows Task Manager_ window.

-Copy `opengl32.dll`, `d3d8.dll`, or `d3d9.dll` from the wrappers directory
+Copy the appropriate `opengl32.dll`, `d3d8.dll`, or `d3d9.dll` from the
-to the directory with the application you want to trace.
-Then run the application.
+wrappers directory to the directory with the application you want to trace.
+Then run the application as usual.

 You can specify the written trace filename by setting the `TRACE_FILE` environment variable before running.